Statistical Literacy Papers

 01 Mean-Median-Compare in Excel by Milo Schield.
 Excel (*.xlsx) worksheet 2016

-New Papers Listed in 2015 (By month added)
+New Papers Listed in 2015 (By month added.
+Year is when paper was published)

 12 Statistics in Economics by Peter Holmes.
 1987 OCR version